Robust Usage of Apache Kafka on Heroku

 Likewise, avoid any kind of logic that requires coordinated fetches from all of the partitions in a topic.
 Consumers must be robust to any individual partition undergoing temporary failure, as the leader for any given partition can be undergoing re-election or rebalance.

 Apache Kafka on Heroku has a command

 heroku kafka:fail that allows you to cause an instance failure on one of your brokers.
 Using this command is the best way to check whether your application can handle Kafka-level failures, and you can do so at any time in a staging environment.
 The syntax is like this:

 heroku kafka:fail KAFKA_URL --app sushi

 sushi is the name of your app.

-This command should not be used lightly!
-Failing brokers in production is never going to improve stability, and may dramatically decrease the stability of the cluster.
+Don’t use this command lightly!
+Failing brokers in production is never going to improve stability, and dramatically decreases the stability of the cluster.